 Gastroc Recession for Plantar Fasciitis

-The Silfverskiold test helps to differentiate the types of equinus but it is not the best method for quantifying the amount of dorsiflexion.
-Devices such as a goniometer or equinometer can provide an actual number of degrees.
+The Silfverskiold test helps to differentiate the types of equinus.
+However, it is not the best method for quantifying the amount of dorsiflexion.
+That is to say, devices such as a goniometer or equinometer can provide an actual number of degrees.
 The Silfverskiold test will determine if the patient has an isolated gastrocnemius contracture, an inability to dorsiflex at the ankle greater than normal with the knee extended.

 We can classify equinus into five categories based upon their corresponding etiologies.
 These include: